exercism/docs/using/legal/accessibility.md

 - The text should be clear and simple to understand.
 You should be able to zoom in up to 300% without the text spilling off the screen
 - You should be able to navigate most of the site using just a keyboard
 - You should be able to navigate most of the site using speech recognition software
-- You should be able to listen to most of the site using a screen reader (including the most recent version of JAWS, NVDA and VoiceOver).
+- You should be able to listen to most of the site using a screen reader (including the most recent version of JAWS, NVDA and VoiceOver)

 ## How accessible is our website?